UBC-LA-Hackathon/student-dashboard/_ideas/heatmap/intermediate/8-implement-caching.md

     const [loaded, discussionData] = useFetchData(discussionDataURL)
     ```

     In the example above we're also returning a boolean to indicate whether or not data has loaded.
-Use the returned values `loaded` and `discussion` where desired/necessary in `Discussion`.
+Use the returned values `loaded` and `discussion` where desired/necessary in [Discussion](../../../frontend/src/components/Discussion.js).

 1. Implement caching behaviour in `useEffect` within `useFetchData.js`.
 You may find Javascript's [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) useful for storing cache data.
 You want `useEffect` to run each time a new URL is handed to `useFetchData`, then check your cache data structure for data matching that URL, return that data if found, otherwise make a request to that URL and store it in the cache for future use.